 A 2018 systematic review and meta-analysis identified 245 studies of all cancer types, explored nonpharmaceutical interventions for fatigue during and after treatment, and conducted an indirect-comparisons meta-analysis among intervention types.[

 Limitations remain regarding the need to identify a more exacting exercise prescription, including the need to identify the type, intensity, frequency, and resting intervals to fully incorporate into cancer practice and survivorship care plans.[

 Other exercise modalities

-Variations of exercises that have a mind-body component are being studied for their effects on CRF; popular interventions include complementary modalities such as yoga, qigong, and tai chi.[60,61,62] These modalities are unique in that they incorporate cognitive and spiritual elements with movement, stretching, and balance.
+Variations of exercises that have a mind-body component are being studied for their effects on CRF; popular interventions include complementary modalities such as yoga, qigong, and tai chi.[

 The limitations of these studies include study designs that varied in the type of yoga and its duration, frequency, and number of weeks; failed to include attention control comparisons; and varied in fatigue assessment measures.